Conditional Actions

 We'll now delve into a set of methods that allow you to take conditional actions based on the state of a result.
 They provide a cleaner and more expressive way to handle success and failure scenarios, eliminating the need for lengthy if/else blocks.

-to specify an action that must be executed if the result represents a successful outcome.
-This method takes a consumer function that will be applied to the success value wrapped by the result.
+We can use to specify an action that must be executed if the result represents a successful outcome.
+This method takes a that will be applied to the success value wrapped by the result.

 In this example, ifSuccess